alexm-philipp/slotmachine/README.md

 # slotmachine
 Simple slot machine

-Built using React and styles with TailwindCSS
+Built using React and TailwindCSS

 1. Win a multiple of your bet size when all the results are the same.
 2. Win a multiple of your bet size when all the results are different.